LinWeintraub/SnakeGame/README.md

 This program uses several object-oriented programming concepts such as Interfaces, Polymorphism, Encapsulation, Single responsibility principle and Open–closed principle.

 ## Requirements
 Java Development Kit (JDK)
 Windows 10 or Higher
+This ASCII-style game utilizes color codes supported by the Windows command line console.

 ## Compilation and Running
 Navigate to the SnakeGame Folder and execute: ```javac -d . src/*.java``` This will compile SnakeGame.